The Real Housewives of Atlanta: Storylines

 The seventh season sees Williams demoted to a 'friend of' role, replaced by Jordan, introduced as a friend of Moore's, where the latter helps Jordan adjust to Atlanta life.
 Jordan and Williams struggle to bond despite working for the same radio company.
 Parks' husband Nida is charged with bank fraud and identity theft, and in turn, was sentenced to 8 years of prison time.
 After Nida's behavior became increasingly erratic prior to his conviction, Parks sought refuge in other accommodation.
 Nida, in retaliation, alleges in conversation with Bailey's husband Thomas that Parks has been having an affair.
 Bailey brings this rumor to light at a group dinner, orchestrating chaos between Moore and Parks.
 Parks grows upset about Burruss' lack of defence of her, finding solace with Williams and Leakes.
+The cast becomes increasingly divided, with one alliance forming between Parks, Williams, and Leakes, and another between Moore, Jordan, and Bailey, while Burruss remains neutral.
 Leakes makes her Broadway debut as Madame in Rodgers & Hammerstein's Cinderella, and has come to blows with most members of the group.
 Leakes bows out of a group trip to Manila, where Parks and Moore reconcile after a years-long feud.

 The eighth season sees Williams return to her original capacity as a Housewife, alongside new addition Fields.
 Leakes is demoted to an extended guest capacity, Jordan does not return, and Whitfield returns as a 'friend'.
 A video of Bailey's husband Thomas allegedly being unfaithful circulates, leading to a confrontation by Moore to Thomas at Bailey's eyewear line launch party.
 Moore also clashes with street neighbour Whitfield regarding the construction of both homes.
 Moore reaches out to Fields' production company regarding her television show pilot.
 However, Moore begins to increasingly grow more irritated of Fields' condescending behaviour towards her and it falls through.
 Williams' anger comes into question throughout the season, such as her involvement in a physical altercation with Bailey on a group yacht trip.
 The group fly to Miami bringing along friend of Cynthia, Tammy McCall-Browning.
 McCall-Browning's nephew fights with Moore as she feels threatened by him and knocks unconscious aunt McCall-Browning.
 Bailey chooses Fields' company over Moore's to produce a commercial for her eyewear line in Jamaica.
 The group head to Jamaica, joined by NeNe and Gregg Leakes, to holiday and shoot the commercial.
 Parks, a newly single mother following her husbands' arrest, and Burruss' friendship begins to decline.